Eliyahu647/Linkedin-job-Analysis/README.md

 ---

 ## 🛠️ How to Use
-1)Load the SQL file (Linkedin_Analysis.sql) in your preferred database platform.
+- Load the SQL file (Linkedin_Analysis.sql) in your preferred database platform.
-2)Import the datasets into the database.
+- Import the datasets into the database.
-3)Run the queries in Linkedin_Analysis.sql to extract insights.
+- Run the queries in Linkedin_Analysis.sql to extract insights.
-4)Explore the visualizations to gain a deeper understanding of the job market trends.
+- Explore the visualizations to gain a deeper understanding of the job market trends.